Canadian ordered released

-The DeGroot lawsuit has not been pursued in any vigorous manner since 2013, but at a preliminary hearing, an Ontario Supreme Court Justice found that there was a prima facie case of fraud against the defendants, and a Court-appointed receiver found numerous instances of the missing funds, numerous failures to report to Mr. DeGroot and that over $21 million of DeGroot’s money had simply disappeared into thin air.
+The DeGroot lawsuit appears not to have been pursued in any vigorous manner but at an earlier preliminary hearing, an Ontario Supreme Court Justice found that there was a prima facie case of fraud against one or more of the defendants, and a Court-appointed receiver reported that it had found numerous instances of missing funds, numerous failures to report to Mr. DeGroot and that over $21 million of DeGroot’s money had disappeared into thin air.

-The background of why a foreign country is detaining a Canadian without due process of law is a complicated one.
+The background of why a foreign country is detaining a Canadian is a complicated one.

-Mr. Carbone was arrested in January 2015, in the Dominican Republic for the alleged attempted murder of an employee of one of the Dream Corporation casinos named Fernando Baez Guerrero.
+Mr. Carbone was arrested in January 2015, in the Dominican Republic for the alleged attempted murder of an employee of one of the Dream Corporation’s casinos named Fernando Baez.

-According to a sworn statement given by Baez, sometime during the evening of December 1, 2014, Mr. Carbone allegedly attempted to kill him by throwing a bomb in his car while he was getting out of that car.
-There was, he deposed in his sworn statement, and as he explained dramatically on TV, “an explosion and then … flames” and he allegedly narrowly escaped with his life.
+Based on news reports in Canada and the Dominican Republic, according to a sworn statement given by Baez, sometime during the evening of December 1, 2014, Mr. Carbone allegedly attempted to kill him by throwing a bomb in his car while he was getting out of that car.
+There was, he deposed in a sworn statement, and as he explained dramatically on TV, “an explosion and then … flames” and he allegedly narrowly escaped with his life.

-According to media reports, Baez seems to live a lavish life for a casino employee, driving around the impoverished island in not one, but two imported exotic cars – a Rolls Royce and a classic Jaguar.
-Shortly after making his dramatic statements about his alleged brush with death and escaping a car bomb explosion with not a scratch on him, Baez told Canadian reporters that he received a payment of $500,000.
+According to media reports, Baez seems to live a lavish life for a casino employee, driving around the impoverished island in two imported exotic cars – a Rolls Royce and a classic Jaguar.
+Shortly after making his dramatic statements on TV about his alleged brush with death and escaping a car bomb explosion, Baez told a Canadian reporter that he received a payment of $500,000.

-He went on to maintain that such a large payment to him, a mere employee, was not connected to a voice recording in which he was heard discussing a payment of precisely $500,000, payable to him forthwith if he were to join “the team” as against Mr. Carbone, his boss.
-It’s unclear what “team” he meant – he was already employed by Dream Corporation and like all its employees, owed a duty of loyalty to the corporate entity.
+He went on to maintain that the large payment to him was not connected to a voice recording published by the CBC in which he was heard discussing a payment of $500,000, payable to him if he were to join “the team”.
+It’s unclear what “team” was meant since Court records released by the CBC show that he was employed by Dream Corporation.